labs-lv/sb8/README.md

 2) Make calculations
 3) Write the result to the DSP with command 51h

-### 50h - Read DSP clock constant
+#### 50h - Read DSP clock constant
 **Output:** 50h

 **Remarks:** After sending this command, read four bytes back from the DSP.
-These four bytes is a 32-bit value representing a DSP clock speed.
-The first read byte contains bits 31-24 of the value, second - bits 23-16, third - bits 15-8 and finally the last read byte contains 7-0 bits of the value.
+These four bytes form a 32-bit value representing the DSP clock speed.
+The first byte read contains bits 31-24 of the value, the second - bits 23-16, the third - bits 15-8 and finally the last byte contains 7-0 bits of the value.

 This 32-bit value is always constant for the exact Sonic Buster 8 card and thus should be read only once during the init.
 However, it can differ between card models and revisions.

-After reading the clock speed, a new Time Constant should be calculated as follows:
+After reading the clock speed, a time constant should be now calculated as follows:

 ```
 time_constant = dsp_clock_speed / playback_rate